The emergence of virtual playgroup

 A PlayConnect Facilitator runs each playgroup, but families have a say in how the sessions are run, and these playgroups are a valuable way to meet others who are caring for children with ASD, share knowledge and experiences, and connect with early intervention programs.

-To find a PlayConnect playgroup when the time is right, call your state or territory playgroup association on 1800 171 882 (free call).
+To find a PlayConnect playgroup, call your state or territory playgroup association on 1800 171 882 (free call).

 LET'S GET SOCIAL